-This manual was developed by the members and staff of the BCM IRB and approved by the BCM IRB Administrator, the Director of Research Oversight Administration, and the Institutional Official.
-This manual is reviewed annually by the BCM IRB Administrator with the contributions of IRB chairs, members, leadership and staff.
+This manual was developed by the members and staff of the BCM IRB and approved by the BCM Director of Research Compliance-IRB, the Executive Director of Research Compliance, and the Institutional Official.
+This manual is reviewed by the BCM Director of Research Compliance-IRB with the contributions of IRB chairs, members, leadership and staff.